 He is noted in the Legal 500 2018 as a leading junior with a “calm and assured” manner.
 His recent work includes:

 - Advising and acting in relation to corporate and gross negligence manslaughter cases, including in relation to workplace deaths (R v Blackmoor Estate Co & Andrew Stocker) and medical negligence cases (R v Carrie-Ann Nash).

-- Health and safety cases in relation to asbestos in NHS buildings (HSE v West Herts Hospital NHS Trust); a crane collapse at a construction site in Essex (HSE v McCarthy & Stone Retirement Lifestyles Ltd); and a rooftop fall at an engineering company (HSE v MJ Allen Holdings, on appeal to the Court of Appeal in relation to the new sentencing guidelines).
+- Health and safety cases concerning asbestos in NHS buildings (HSE v West Herts Hospital NHS Trust); a crane collapse at a construction site in Essex (HSE v McCarthy & Stone Retirement Lifestyles Ltd); and a rooftop fall at an engineering company (HSE v MJ Allen Holdings EWCA Crim 2142, in which the Court of Appeal addressed the new sentencing guidelines).

 - The first cases arising out of the ‘horsemeat scandal’ (R v Boddy & Moss; R v Raw-Rees & Patterson).